-10. Specialist housing - Houses in Multiple Occupation, Hostels, Student Accommodation and Housing Choice for Older People
+10. Specialist housing - Houses in Multiple Occupation, hostels, student accommodation and housing choice for older people

 - 10.1.1 The Core Strategy in Policy CS4: Providing quality homes and housing choice in Barnet, seeks to provide supported housing to maximise the independence of vulnerable residents including young people, people with disabilities, older people, homeless people and other vulnerable adults. - 10.1.2 Non self-contained housing (homes that share facilities) includes hostels, student accommodation, residential care homes and Houses in Multiple Occupation.
-The revised draft London Plan's housing delivery monitoring target for non self-contained housing in Barnet is 127 units per year up to 2016/7.
+Annex 4 in the London Plan sets out that 127 units of non self contained housing are expected to come forward per annum as part of Barnet's housing target up to 2020/2021.

-Table 10.1 National guidance on the specialist housing
+Table 10.1: National guidance on specialist housing

 The Town and Country Planning (Use Class Order) [as amended April 2010] classifies the range of different uses for buildings and land for planning purposes.
 There are 14 classes of use.
-Classes C4 cover specialist housing:
+Class C4 covers specialist housing:

-C4 - Houses in multiple occupation (HMO) where less than 6 unrelated people live and share facilities in a self contained house
+C4 - Houses in multiple occupation (HMO) where less than 6 unrelated people live and share facilities in a self contained house.

-Sui generis - An HMO property where more than 6 unrelated people live and share facilities or a hostel or student housing
+Sui generis - A HMO property where more than 6 unrelated people live and share facilities or a hostel or student housing.